mrbazzan/practices-of-the-python-pro/README.md

 Typing, Inheritance and Polymorphism
 ------------------------------------

-A language's type system is how it choose to manage data types of variable, Python is dynamically typed (data types are determined at runtime).
+A language's type system is how it chooses to manage data types of variable, Python is dynamically typed (data types are determined at runtime).
 Some other languages are statically typed (data types are determined at compile time).

-Python raises an **AttributeError** when a method is called, but it does not exist in an instance's class whereas some other languages fail to even compile if this happens.
+Python raises an **AttributeError** when a method is called but it does not exist in an instance's class, whereas some other languages fail to even compile if this happens.
 This allows Python to be great for *Polymorphism*, a language feature that allows utilizing a method on objects of different types to provide varying behavious (or in the words